 At the University of Mississippi, Medical Technology is considered a 3+1 program.
 This Bachelor of Arts degree is awarded by the University of Mississippi, with the last year/professional clinical year completed in Tupelo, MS at the North Mississippi Medical Center.
 It generally takes about three years to complete the pre-requisite courses needed before applying to the program.

 Admission to the medical technology program is competitive.
 Presently, only one institution is approved as an affiliate in the 3+1 program, the North Mississippi Medical Center in Tupelo, MS. A grade of C or better must be obtained in the prerequisite courses with a minimum of 2.6 grade point average.
-There is no guarantee of admission.
-However, once admitted to UM, you will be assigned an academic counselor who will ensure that you have the pre-requisite courses prior to applying.
-Our office not only keeps students on track with pre-requisites, we provide tutoring, application assistance, mock interviews to help prepare for the actual interview, and help with locating schools based on the student’s criteria.
+There is no guarantee of admission, and NMMC is looking specifically for applicants who wish to work at NMMC upon completion of the program and certification.
+You will be assigned an academic counselor who will ensure that you have the pre-requisite courses prior to applying.
+Our office not only keeps students on track with pre-requisites, we provide tutoring and application assistance.

 About Medical Technology